karlyndiary/Global-Electronics-Retailer-Sales-and-Customer-Insights/README.md

 - **Geographic Market Expansion**: Explore opportunities to strengthen the presence in lower-performing markets, particularly in France.
 Tailoring marketing strategies to local preferences and considering partnerships can enhance brand visibility and sales.

-- **Invest in Customer Retention Strategies**:Given the significant decline in retention rates post-2019, develop engagement strategies such as personalized email campaigns and exclusive offers to enhance customer loyalty and retention.
+- **Invest in Customer Retention Strategies**: Given the significant decline in retention rates post-2019, develop engagement strategies such as personalized email campaigns and exclusive offers to enhance customer loyalty and retention.